Michelle Williams (actress): 2001–2005: Independent films and Brokeback Mountain

 The British film Me Without You (2001), about an obsessive female friendship, starred Williams and Anna Friel.
 Williams played Holly, an insecure bibliophile, a part that came close to her personality.
 The writer-director Sandra Goldbacher was initially reluctant to cast an American in a British part but was impressed by Williams's self-deprecating humor and a "European stillness".
 Roger Ebert praised Williams's British accent and found her to be "cuddly and smart both at once".
 Williams returned to the stage the following year in a production of Mike Leigh's farce Smelling a Rat.
-Her part, that of a scatterbrained teenager exploring her sexuality, led Karl Levett of Backstage to credit her for being "a first-class creative comedienne".
+Her part, that of a scatterbrained teenager exploring her sexuality, led Karl Levett of Backstage to label her "a first-class creative comedienne".
 She played a supporting role in the Christina Ricci-starring Prozac Nation, a drama about depression based on Elizabeth Wurtzel's memoir.

 Dawson's Creek completed its run in 2003, and Williams was satisfied with how it had run its course.
 She relocated to New York City soon after.
 She had supporting parts in two art-house films that year, the drama The United States of Leland and the comedy-drama The Station Agent.
 In the former, starring Ryan Gosling, she played the grieving sister of a murdered boy; it was described by The Globe and Mail's Liam Lacey as "neither an insightful nor well-made film".
 The Station Agent, about a lonely dwarf (played by Peter Dinklage), featured Williams as a librarian who develops an attraction towards him.
 Critically acclaimed, the film's cast was nominated for the Screen Actors Guild Award for Outstanding Performance by a Cast.
 On stage, Williams played Varya in a 2004 production of Anton Chekhov's drama The Cherry Orchard, alongside Linda Emond and Jessica Chastain, at the Williamstown Theatre Festival.
-The theater critic Ben Brantley wrote that "she cannily plays her natural vibrancy against the anxiety that has worn the young Varya into a permanent high-strung sullenness."
+The theater critic Ben Brantley credited her for "cannily play[ing] her natural vibrancy against the anxiety that has worn the young Varya into a permanent high-strung sullenness."